Tomm0017/rsmod/README.md

 ### I want to run the server and begin making my own content

 #### 1) Clone/Download the Repository
-- Go to the repository page: https://github.com/Tomm0017/rsmod
+- Go to the repository page: [RS Mod](https://github.com/Tomm0017/rsmod)
 - Clone or download the repository
 - Extract the repository in your desktop (or anywhere else you prefer)
     - Note: make sure you use ``Extract here`` and *not* ``Extract to rs-mod-master\``, unless